AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >
 >If the assets are downloaded from a shared link, the asset renditions are downloaded in a separate folder for each asset within the zip folder.
 >
->If a folder, collection, or more than 20 assets are selected for download, the **[!UICONTROL Download]** dialog is skipped and all the asset renditions accessible to the user excluding the dynamic renditions are downloaded in a zip folder.
+>When you select a folder, collection, or more than 20 assets for download, the **[!UICONTROL Download]** dialog box is bypassed.
+Instead, all accessible asset renditions, except for the dynamic renditions, are downloaded in a zip folder.

 >[!NOTE]
 >
->Brand Portal supports configuring Dynamic Media in both - Hybrid and Scene 7 mode.
+>Brand Portal supports configuring Dynamic Media in both - Hybrid and Scene7 mode.
 >
->(*If Experience Manager Assets author instance is running on **Dynamic Media Hybrid mode***)
+>(*If Experience Manager Assets author instance is running in **Dynamic Media Hybrid mode***)
 >
->To preview or download dynamic renditions of an asset, ensure that the dynamic media is enabled and the asset's Pyramid tiff rendition exists at the Experience Manager Assets author instance from where the assets have been published.
+>To preview or download dynamic renditions, enable dynamic media.
+Ensure the asset's Pyramid tiff rendition exists at the Experience Manager Assets author instance where the assets were published.
 When an asset is published from Experience Manager Assets to Brand Portal, its Pyramid tiff rendition is also published.

-If you are not [authorized by the administrator to have access to the original renditions](../using/brand-portal-adding-users.md#main-pars-procedure-202029708), the original renditions of the selected assets are not downloaded.
+If the [administrator has not authorized you to access the original renditions](../using/brand-portal-adding-users.md#main-pars-procedure-202029708), you cannot download the original renditions of the selected assets.

 ![no-access-message](assets/no-access-message.png)